-This past month, Earthtones NW therapists began providing virtual sessions for the first time in our 24-year history!
+This past month, Earthtones Northwest therapists began providing virtual sessions for the first time in our 24-year history!
 This post is the first in a series about our therapists’ favorite moments, discoveries, and creative solutions.
 First up: board certified music therapist Maggie Johnson!

 What unexpected benefits are you aware of in your virtual music therapy work?